endjin is powered by its people. Drawn from the business,

 We believe that the journey from apprentice to master craftsman is as applicable to our trade as any other.
 Our informal apprenticeship program started in 2012 and has already proven to be very successful for us.

 If you are keen to pursue a career in software engineering, but don't have any formal qualifications, then endjin offer a structured, three year programme of practical, “on the job” training from industry experts, while earning a living wage!

 We recognize that everyone has to start somewhere.
 If you are studying for a CS or Design degree, or a related qualification, it can be very difficult to break through and get some work experience - especially in the current economic climate.

 endjin are able to accept applications for short-term (paid!) internships, all year round.
-Over a few weeks, you'll get to see how we execute our Strategy, Creative, Development and Cloud projects, and get your hands dirty with some of the practical work.
+Over a few weeks, you'll get to see how we execute our Strategy, Experience, Development and Cloud projects, and get your hands dirty with some of the practical work.

 We also offer longer placements for gap-year and sandwich students.

 To find out more, drop us an email: firstname.lastname@example.org